oktadev/jhipster-microservices-example/TUTORIAL.md

 nested exception is java.lang.IllegalArgumentException: Authentication object cannot be null
 ```

 To fix this, you can use Spring Security Test's [`@WithMockUser`](http://docs.spring.io/spring-security/site/docs/current/reference/html/test-method.html#test-method-withmockuser).
 Open `BlogResourceIntTest.java` and inject  `UserRepository` as a dependency.

 ```java
 @Autowired
 private UserRepository userRepository;
 ```

-Change the `createEntity()` method so its not `static` and uses the `userRepository` to set a user on the blog entity.
+Change the `createEntity()` method so it's not `static` and uses the `userRepository` to set a user on the blog entity.

 ```java
 public Blog createEntity(EntityManager em) {